(first appeared in the October 2014 issue of The Equiery)

 To most horse owners, the thought of shipping horses via plane either nationally or internationally seems, at best, a luxury or–at worst–a scary crazy idea.
-But with an average of 100 to 150 horses being flown weekly, The Dutta Corporporation is proving that air travel for horses is easier and safer than one might think (albeit still a luxury!).
+But with the assistance of these LTL Shipping Routes, it won’t be surprising to hear that an average of 100 to 150 horses are being flown weekly and The Dutta Corporation is proving that air travel for horses is easier and safer than one might think (albeit still a luxury!).

 Wings for Horses

 J. Timothy Dutta founded The Dutta Corporation in 1988 to fill a void in the international transportation of horses.
 “Most airlines that ship horses are not run by horse people.
 We are unique in that we are fully staffed by horse people and understand the needs of our clients,” he said.
 These needs include everything: setting up vaccination schedules, filling out customs paperwork and even arranging transportation to and from the airport if needed.
 “We provide full-service global travel.
 We do it all if that is what they want.
 We are a true door-to-door transport company.”

 The company can even provide “equine flight attendants” (i.e. grooms) to fly with horses if the owner does not have a qualified groom available.
 To ensure the safety of the horses while in flight, these equine flight attendants are trained to handle all kinds of air travel situations.
 The airline also has access to a network of FEI team veterinarians on call if needed.
 Some of these can be found through search engines similar to private jet charter cost estimator.